 Images from Helen's project:

-The City of London has always been spectacularly diverse, ancient and atomised - shaped by capital flow and Roman city planning; by medieval religiosity and nineteenth-century rationality.
+The City of London has always been spectacularly diverse, ancient and atomised – shaped by capital flow and Roman city planning; by medieval religiosity and 19th-century rationality.
 We have used this year's incursion into the past lives of the City to offer a diverse and polemic vision of the City's future.

 This year Unit 4 studied the use and misuse of London streets on sites along the Whitechapel Road and its continuation along Fenchurch Street into the City.
 We examined the impact of the City, its ancient boundary at Aldgate, on the notion of 'High Street'.
 We focused on public gatherings and examined recorded events spread over 2,000 years – mundane and radical, everyday and exceptional – which have shaped this part of London.